 Since 2017, Zscaler has increased its product revenue substantially.
 For the fiscal year ended July 31, 2020, the Company generated approximately \$431.3 million of operating revenue compared to the fiscal year ended July 31, 2019 when the Company generated \$302.8 million of operating revenue.
+For the twelve months ended January 31, 2021, the Company generated approximately \$536.0 million of operating revenue.

 As noted, Zscaler is not yet earning positive income, and net investment income is not a major factor in the overall revenue of the Company.
-The Company earned approximately \$6.5 million in the fiscal year ended July 31, 2020 and approximately \$7.7 million in net investment income in the fiscal year ended July 31, 2019, all from its managed investments (including Capital Preservation Investments as well as Government Securities and Cash Items).
-If net investment income were compared to the Company's total operating revenue15 it would account for approximately 1.5% of total revenue for the fiscal year ended July 31, 2020 and approximately 2.6% of total operating revenue for the fiscal year ended July 31, 2019.16
+The Company earned approximately \$4.3 million in the twelve months ended January 31, 2021, approximately \$6.5 million in the fiscal year ended July 31, 2020 and approximately \$7.7 million in net investment income in the fiscal year ended July 31, 2019, all from its managed investments (including Capital Preservation Investments as well as Government Securities and Cash Items).
+If net investment income were compared to the Company's total operating revenue16 it would account for approximately 0.8% of total revenue for the twelve months ended January 31, 2021, approximately 1.5% of total revenue for the fiscal year ended July 31, 2020 and approximately 2.6% of total operating revenue for the fiscal year ended July 31, 2019.